 Boutique vibes with high standards best describes the Fabric Hotel, part of the Atlas Hotels group.
 The hotel is located on Nahalat Binyamin Street, one of the city’s historic streets.
-Traditionally home to Tel Aviv’s fabric trade, the street recently turned into a popular street of café’s, restaurants, designers, and hotels.
-The Fabric Hotel features a popular bar, Bushwick and a beautiful guest-only rooftop.
-Guests love the friendly and young service concept that the hotel provides.
-This is something which helps Fabric stand out as one of the best hotels in Tel Aviv in the mid-level category.
+Traditionally home to Tel Aviv’s fabric trade, the street recently turned into a popular hub of cafes, restaurants, and other accommodations.
+The Fabric Hotel features a popular bar, Bushwick, and a beautiful guest-only rooftop.
+Visitors will love all that Fabric Hotel stand for and provides.

 28 Nahalat Binyamin Street, Tel Aviv.
 City center location. $$

 A true boutique hotel with just 18 rooms, White Villa has the atmosphere of a stay in an elegant private house.
-The villa sits on Ben Zion Boulevard just a short distance in one direction from Habima Square which the northern end of Rothschild Boulevard, one of the city’s most impressive public spaces.
-And ten minutes in the other direction from the beach.
+The villa sits on Ben Zion Boulevard just a short distance from Habima Square on the northern end of Rothschild Boulevard – one of the city’s most impressive public spaces.
+Ten minutes in the other direction, you’ll find the captivating beachfront.
 The hotel is within a renovated International Style building, typical of the White City which makes Tel Aviv a UNESCO World Heritage Site.
 Each room in the villa has its own style and character, and despite its intimate size, the hotel has the facilities needed to create a great stay.

 28 Ben Zion Boulevard, Tel Aviv.
 City center (White City) location. $$

-A five minute walk to the beach on the corner of Ben Yehuda Street and Allenby Street, the Lighthouse by Brown Hotels is one of the flagships of the Brown Hotel collection, a Tel Aviv born chain who have become dominant in the city.
+A five-minute walk to the beach on the corner of Ben Yehuda Street and Allenby Street, the Lighthouse by Brown Hotels is one of the flagships of the Brown Hotel collection, a Tel-Aviv-born chain who have become dominant in the city.
 Recently renovated, the hotel features a vibrant design, accompanied by ample public spaces.
-The rooftop at the Lighthouse hosts one of Tel Aviv’s most popular rooftop bars, with incredible sunset views across the Mediterranean.
+The rooftop at the Lighthouse hosts one of Tel Aviv’s most popular bars, with incredible sunset views across the Mediterranean.

 3 Ben Yehuda Street, Tel Aviv.
 City Center location. $$

 It’s easy to argue that Rothschild Boulevard is Tel Aviv’s most iconic street.
 Lined with cafes and restaurants, the location has become home to several hotels in recent years.
-65 Hotel sits in a unique building rising high above the street below.
-At ground level is a popular cafe, where breakfast is served, but the true beauty of the hotel is that you can step out into perhaps the ultimate Tel Aviv location.
+65 Hotel sits in a unique building, rising high above the street below.
+At ground level sits a popular cafe, where breakfast is served alongside magnificent views.

 65 Rothschild Boulevard, Tel Aviv.
 City center (White City) location. $$

-Best Hotels in Tel Aviv for a Budget
+Best Hotels in Tel Aviv On a Budget

-Perhaps the best hotel in Tel Aviv in the budget category, Hotel 75 is a recent opening, part of the veteran Prima Hotel chain.
-Located on Allenby Street in the heart of the city, the hotel features a young and vibrant design and a popular café at street level, where breakfast is served.
+Perhaps the best hotel in Tel Aviv in the budget category is Hotel 75 part of the veteran Prima Hotel chain.
+Located on Allenby Street in the heart of the city, the hotel features a young and vibrant design and a popular cafe where breakfast is served.
 A few minutes from the sea and Rothschild Boulevard, the hotel is well located and offers a great option for those on a budget.

 75 Allenby Street, Tel Aviv.
 City center (White City) location. $

 The Brown Hotels collection is one of Tel Aviv’s biggest hotel success stories, having opened over 15 hotels in the city in just 10 years.
-Dave Gordon is part of Brown’s budget and young oriented Dave collection with a love-it-or-hate it bold and red design theme.
+Dave Gordon is part of Brown’s budget-friendly options, boasting bold themes and color schemes.
 Dave Gordon is located near the beach in the city center, an amazing location from which to explore.

 85 Nahalat Binyamin Street, Tel Aviv.
 City center (White City) bordering Florentin-Levinsky Market location. $

 The Port and Blue Hotel is a few steps from Tel Aviv Port, in the Old North district of the city, steps from the beach and tayelet promenade.
-In a city where real estate is expensive, most hotel rooms are on the small side, which is especially the case in budget hotels.
-Port and Blue has more spacious than average rooms, with a pleasant modern design, making it one of the best hotels in Tel Aviv for those on a budget.
+In a city where real estate is expensive, most hotel rooms are on the smaller side, making budget-friendly options a cozy way to spend your vacation.
+Regardless, Port and Blue offers more than enough space with average rooms and pleasant modern design, making it one of the best hotels in Tel Aviv.

 1 Tsidon Street, Tel Aviv.
 Old North (Tel Aviv Port) area. $